Dark and Decadent Chocolate Smoothie Recipe

 Almond Milk: Full of vitamin E and calcium, almond milk makes a great low-sugar, low-calorie base (especially if you buy unsweetened), or is delicious on its own.
 An added beneift?
 It is often fortified with vitamin D. An even healthier option is to make your own!

-How To Make This Chocolate Smoothie Recipe
+How To Make A Chocolate Smoothie

 Feel free to toss everything in a blender and hit go.
 However, if you pulse the dates after soaking them in a little hot water first, you won’t find them half-blended in the bottom of your cup.